divyanshu-kd/Snail-age-prediction-using-ML/README.md

 #### Multivariate Polynomial Regression Model:
 - For this still p = 5 is the best degree of polynomial, so the maximum accuracy is for p = 5..
-- The accuracy for this model is around 83.784% for training data and around 90.923%.
+- The accuracy for this model is around 83.784% for training data and around 90.923% for testing data.

   ![Screenshot 2024-02-15 120702](https://github.com/Priyanshu8887/Determining-Snail-s-AGE/assets/112472808/5a3ede41-c18e-442a-99b2-62d8ee7144ce)